boopathikannanv/boopathikannanv/README.md

-- 👋 Hi, I’m @boopathikannanv

-- About Me
 Hello there! 👋 I'm Boopathi Kannan, a software developer passionate about crafting clean, efficient, and scalable solutions.
 With a strong foundation in both Python and Java, I enjoy diving into diverse projects, tackling challenges, and continuously learning and growing in the ever-evolving world of technology.

 What You'll Find Here